fireeye-ops/cache/resume.md

 #### Developer - June 2012 -- present

 * Wrote a showtime and volunteer tracking application using the [Slim Framework](http://slimframework.com).
-* I write scripts and applications as needed to boost everyone's productivity.
+* I write scripts and applications that let volunteers be a little more lazy.

 ### [Knights of Reason](http://knightsofreason.net) - Remote

 #### Moderator/System Administrator - March 2008 -- present

-* I moderate(d) the KoRx game servers and KoR community as well as set up events.
+* I moderate(d) the KoRx game servers and KoR community and organize events.
 * I co-manage the server and am the primary contact for technical issues.

 ### [The Bike Project of Urbana-Champaign](http://thebikeproject.org) - Urbana, IL